AusClimateService/npcp/reports/phase1/phase1_report.md

-(cross validation is associated with higher biases due to internal climate variability) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was similar between the two tasks.
+(cross validation is associated with higher biases due to internal climate variability) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was mostly similar between the two tasks.
 That meant a clear hierarchy between the methods could be identified.

 The best performing bias correction methods were QME and MRNBC.